Build a site

 New button

-4. For Title, type William Land Park Improvement Initiative.
+4. For Give your site a name, type William Land Park Improvement Plan.

-When you create an initiative, a site item and three groups are created for you in ArcGIS Online.
-These groups can be used to manage your initiative's content (Content group), team members (Core Team group), and the people who sign up to receive updates about the initiative (Followers group).
+When you create a site item, three groups are created for you in ArcGIS Online.
+These groups can be used to manage your sites's content (Content group), team members (Core Team group), and the people who sign up to receive updates about the site (Followers group).
 The site is automatically shared to the Core Team group so that members of your team can update the site.

-After your initiative is created, a Get Started window may appear with information about ArcGIS Hub.
+After your site is created, a Get Started window may appear with information about ArcGIS Hub.

 6. If necessary, close the Get Started window.